OlanrewajuTheAnalyst/Sales-Performance-Business-Insights-Dashboard_Excel-Project/README.md

 -  Use PivotTables and PivotCharts as the supporting analytical layer behind the dashboard.
 -  Demonstrate how Excel can be used to convert raw business data into meaningful insights for real-world decision-making

-📊 Project Overview
-About the Project

-This project demonstrates how Microsoft Excel can be used to transform raw, order-level sales data into an interactive business dashboard.
-The workbook follows a practical sales-analysis scenario in which a manager needs a clear and efficient way to monitor business performance and identify important sales trends.

-The project uses PivotTables, PivotCharts, KPI cards, Slicers, and Timelines to organize, analyze, and visualize the sales data.
+### The project uses PivotTables, PivotCharts, KPI cards, Slicers, and Timelines to organize, analyze, and visualize the sales data.

 The dashboard provides a high-level view of sales performance while also allowing users to explore the data across different business dimensions such as time, region, product category, sales channel, and individual products.